-- write down the citation information
+- · write down the citation information

 - · paraphrase

-- your own thoughts in a different colour
+- · your own thoughts in a different colour

 Citation Paraphrase My thoughts Foot, D. K., & Stoffman, D. (1996).
 Boom, bust & echo: How to profit from the coming demographic shift.
 Macfarlane.
-Foot and Stoffman (1996) theorize that there were two main factors behind the baby boom, namely immigration that remained consistently high and a thriving economy that made young canadians feel optimistic and gave the means to support the large family they desired. agree with healthy economy and high immigration being factors, but how about people people people theory! theory! theory!
+Foot and Stoffman (1996) theorize that there were two main factors behind the baby boom, namely immigration that remained consistently high and a thriving economy that made young canadians feel optimistic and gave them the confidence that they would have the means to support the large family they desired. agree with healthy economy and high immigration being factors, but how about people being less material?
+Check Easterlin's "relative income" theory!